DuebinCiny/ServerCraft/README.txt

 At the end of the ip address, type ':25565', or replace 25565 with the port you chose in server.properties.
 You should now be able to join the server on your local network using that ip adress.
 If you cannot connect, check the firewall and network rules on your host machine.

+NOTE: If you run into Java errors while running the server.jar file, check your Java JDK installation, and make sure you have the correct version for the minecraft server version you are running.
+JDK 18 should cover most server.jars, but some older releases may need an older JDK.